MedFuncta: A Unified Framework for Learning Efficient Medical Neural Fields: Method

-This observation offers a so far overlooked perspective on the $\omega$-parameter in SIREN networks and establishes a connection to recent research on learning dynamics, providing a theoretical justification for introducing the proposed $\omega$-schedule.
-Chen et al.\ \cite{chen2023which} showed that shallow MLP layers yield faster convergence due to more informative gradients and a smoother loss landscape.
+This means that both layers show the same behavior, if we rescale the learning rates according to the inverse quadratic relationship $\tau \propto \frac{1}{\omega^2}$.
+This observation offers a so far overlooked perspective on the $\omega$-parameter in SIREN networks and establishes a connection to recent research on learning dynamics, providing a theoretical justification for introducing the proposed $\omega$-schedule. \citet{chen2023which} showed that shallow MLP layers yield faster convergence due to more informative gradients and a smoother loss landscape.
 They formalize this as the \emph{layer convergence bias}, arguing that training strategies that prioritize low-frequency representations in shallow layers, while deferring high-frequency details to deeper layers, achieve better performance.
 They further find that shallow layers tolerate higher learning rates, whereas deeper layers begin to effectively learn once the learning rate decays.
 Our perspective on the $\omega$-parameter in SIRENs naturally fits into this framework.
 By gradually increasing $\omega$ with depth, we effectively lower the learning rate of deeper layers.
 This enforces a staged optimization dynamic, where shallow layers first stabilize around smooth, low-frequency features, and deeper layers subsequently refine high-frequency details.
 We validate this theoretical insight through ablation studies (\autoref{subsec:ablations}), demonstrating that networks incorporating our proposed $\omega$-schedule outperform current state-of-the-art networks with a constant $\omega$-parameter.